 Young Justice had a tie-in comic, like most DC animated adaptations, but theirs was co-written by writers and producers from the series and went into details like why the Justice League abandoned their headquarters at Mt.
 Justice, how Artemis found the battle with A.M.A.Z.O., and just whySuperboy hates monkeys so much.
 It also provided an origin for Clayface, and at least one issue contained a scene that was scripted but ultimately cut from an actual episode of the show.

-The producers have announced that the upcoming Young Justice: Legacy video game will shed some light on what happened during the five year Time Skip between seasons one and two, as well as introduce a new villain who would've appeared in season three, had it not been cancelled.
+Young Justice: Legacy shed some light on what happened during the five year Time Skip between seasons one and two, as well as introduced a new villain who would've appeared in season three, had it not been cancelled.

 The Avengers: Earth's Mightiest Heroes! has tie-in comics containing stories and bios that confirm such details as the Crimson Dynamo's real name, Ivan Vanko, and the identity of the "giant robot" Iron Man fought in his first episode, Ultimo.
 They also record the capturing of some criminals whose defeats did not receive inclusion in the show's 52 episodes.

 The tie-in comic book for The Avengers: United They Stand attempts to make sense of some of the baffling elements of the cartoon, such as providing a decent explanation as to why the Avengers are wearing gaudy, Animesque battle armor.
 It also provides an origin for Ultron.

 A lot of information in Rollbots on the various tribes and special information regarding characters can only be found on the Rollbots webpage on the Ytv website, which can now no longer be accessed.
 Even when it was available, many aspects of it could not be viewed from outside Canada.